 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 4:20 am and the next high tide at 4:00 pm.
-The first low tide was at 11:05 am and the next low tide will be at 11:20 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 1:20 am and the next low tide at 6:30 am.
+The first high tide was at 3:55 am and the next high tide at 10:55 am.
+Eventually, we also find a low tide at 2:05 pm and a high tide at 4:05 pm and a low tide at 6:55 pm and a high tide at 11:25 pm.

-The lunar phase is a Waxing Gibbous.
-Today we have 11 hours and 39 minutes of sun.
-The solar transit is at 1:37 pm and the length of time the moon will be visible will be 14 hours and 18 minutes.
+The lunar phase is a Waning Gibbous.
+Today we had 13 hours and 45 minutes of sun.
+The solar transit was at 1:26 pm and the length of time the moon will be visible will be 8 hours and 47 minutes.

-The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
-The tide heights today are 2.0 m, 1.9 m, 2.0 m and 1.9 m.
+The tidal coefficient today is 84, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 79 to end the day with a tidal coefficient of 75.
+The tide heights today are 3.4 m, 3.4 m, 3.4 m, 3.4 m, 3.4 m, 3.4 m, 3.4 m and 3.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Fredericton which is of 3.7 m and a minimum height of 0.3 m.

 The solunar fishing calendar in Fredericton tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: